ankypant/open-weather-app/README.md

    - `hourly-modal` component - is responsible for showing hourly weather forecast based on the selected city.

 If you have any questions, you can pelase feel free to contact at `mail@ankitpant.com` or `ankit12.pant@gmail.com`.

+## Can be improved

+1. Add more unit testing to increase the coverage (it's 82% now).
+2. Check reposiveness for multiple view ports.
+3. Add more automation.
+4. Error handling.

 ## Development server